RSS chief Mohan Bhagwat tests COVID-19 positive, hospitalised | Health

 Rashtriya Swayamsevak Sangh chief Mohan Bhagwat has tested coronavirus positive and has been admitted to a private hospital in Nagpur, the RSS said.

+Joshi, 73, had tested coronavirus positive a few days ago, he added.

+The health condition of Bhagwat, 70, is stable and all his vital parameters are normal, the hospital where he is admitted said in a health bulletin.

-Bhagwat, 70, has been showing commons symptoms of coronavirus infection, the RSS said on Saturday.
+Bhagwat has been showing common symptoms of coronavirus infection, the RSS said earlier in the day.

 ''He is currently having common symptoms of COVID-19 and has been admitted to Kingsway Hospital in Nagpur.
 He is undergoing general check-up and caution,'' the RSS tweeted.